SteelAlloy/BTE-tools/README.md

 ```bash
 /cs tpll <latitude> <longitude> [altitude]
 ```
-Replaces the tpll command since permissions can be a problem.
-This modified version will take you to the highest block even if you've build already.
+Classic tpll command that also accepts `degrees minutes seconds` This modified version will take you to the highest block even if you've build already.
 You don't need to remove the comma if there is one when you copy the coordinates.